CUUATS/lrtp/content/existing-conditions/transportation/index.md

 injuries, and fatalities along major corridors.
 Table 7.15 and Table 7.16 show the change in the number of severe crashes and fatal crashes on the corridors over the five-year study period.
+{{<table url="table7-14-1.csv"
+description="East-West Corridor"
+title="Crashes on Major Corridors, Champaign-Urbana (2007-2011)"
+footer="1">}}
+{{<table url="table7-14-2.csv"
+description="North-South Corridor"
+notes="Table 7.14 shows that University Avenue and Prospect Avenue had the highest number of crashes with over 1,000 crashes in the five-year period.
+University Avenue also had the highest number of fatalities during the same period." footer="1">}}

+{{<table url="table7-15-1.csv"
+title="Severe Crashes on Major Corridors By Year" description="East-West Corridor">}}
+{{<table url="table7-15-2.csv"
+description="North-South Corridor"
+notes="Table 7.15 shows that University Avenue, Mattis Avenue, Bradley Avenue, and Springfield Avenue are the corridors with the highest number of severe crashes in the Champaign-Urbana area.
+Table 7.16 shows the number of fatal crashes along the same major corridors between 2007 and 2011.">}}

 Table 7.14 shows that University Avenue and Prospect Avenue had the highest number of crashes with over 1,000 crashes in the five-year period.
 University